Welcome to Revolving Door Press' Submittable page!

 Can I curse?

 We know you curse.
 Period.
 We don’t want to censor you.
-Therefore, feel free to curse, but let’s be artists and think about cursing artistically and with purpose in our writing.
-However, please be aware that we will not support or publish any work that is racist, homophobic, gender bias, or otherwise offensive and derogatory towards others.
+Therefore, feel free to curse, but let’s be artists and think about cursing artistically and with creative purpose.
+However, please be aware that we will not support or publish any work that is racist, misogynist, homophobic, gender bias, or otherwise offensive and derogatory towards others.

 This is great!
 What else do I get?